«In nanoscience, the classical disciplines merge. Interdisciplinary collaboration is thus a key to success.»

-Since 2015, the SNI has also been funding Professor Jan Pieter Abrahams, who, with his teams at the Biozentrum in Basel and the PSI, is investigating the 3D structure of proteins.
 In addition, the SNI supports three honorary professors.
 Professor Thomas Jung is a teacher and researcher at the Department of Physics at the University of Basel and heads a team at the PSI.
 Professors Frithjof Nolting and Michel Kenzelmann also have teaching responsibilities at the Department of Physics at the University of Basel and play an active role at the PSI with their research groups.

 A strong link to application

 Ever since it was established, the SNI has attached great importance to the transfer of scientific knowledge to industry.
 To support this process, the SNI issues an annual call for applied research projects.
 Under this program, called “Nano Argovia”, funding is provided to around 10 projects every year, drawn from a wide range of fields in nanotechnology.
 The program has an overall budget of around 1.5 million Swiss francs and is run in close collaboration with industrial companies from Northwestern Switzerland.
 Through the Nano Argovia program, the SNI is forging a key link between research and application.
 In several cases, these partnerships have led on to CTI or other successor projects.